Institution-wide CBME Implementation within PGME at Queen’s University

 The Ministry requests all ROS agreements before June 1 of the year they were matched.
 All agreements should be returned to the Ministry prior to the start of residency training.
-It is the responsibility of the applicant to confirm eligibility with respect to the ROS requirements of other provinces.
+It is the responsibility of the applicant to confirm eligibility with respect to ROS requirements of other provinces.

-A letter of release from existing return of service agreements must be submitted as part of the application.
+A letter of release from existing return of service agreements must be submitted as part of application.

 Program application language: English

 Applicants must be able to communicate in the language of instruction and patient care of the matching school and training hospital.